Author | Klaas Vandenberghe (@powerdbaklaas) |

 Want to see the Bill Of Health for this command?
 Check out Get-DbaMsdtc.

-Requires: Windows administrator access on Servers
+Requires: Windows administrator access on target servers

 Get-DbaMsdtc